-- A Alert, Get the word out, be Aware of your surroundings
+A Alert, Get the word out, be Aware of your surroundings

-- L Lockdown if necessary and appropriate
+L Lockdown if necessary and appropriate

-- I Give as much INFORMation as possible
+I give as much INFORMation as possible

-- C Counter, if necessary
+C Counter, if necessary

-- E Evacuate, if possible
+E Evacuate, if possible

-CHILD ABUSE AND NEGLECT
+Child Abuse and Neglect

 We are concerned about the emotional and physical well-being of each child in our care.
-School personnel are required by law to be alert to signs of child abuse or neglect and to report these to Children's Services.
+School personnel are required by law to be alert to signs of child abuse or neglect and to report these to the School Attendance and Family Resource Teacher and/or Children's Services.